mhdtahawi/blockchain-nd-private-blockchain/README.md

 # Project #2.
 Private Blockchain

-This is Project 2, Private Blockchain, in this project I created the classes to manage my private blockchain, to be able to persist my blochchain I used LevelDB.
+This is Project 2, Private Blockchain, in this project I created the classes to manage my private blockchai, using LevelDB to presist the data, and express framework to create the API..

 ## Setup project for Review.